adelmonsouza/adelmonsouza.github.io/_posts/2025-11-02-pagination-under-the-hood.md

 This is fast for small pages, but can become a bottleneck at scale.

-## The Struct Copying Overhead
+## Object Creation Overhead

-Wait, that's also a SwiftUI concept.
-In Spring Boot, the equivalent is **object creation**.
-Each paginated request creates:
+In Spring Boot, each paginated request creates:

 - A `Page` object
 - Multiple `Content` objects (20 per page)